 Several factors influence where your page lands in the search results.
 Some you can control.
 Others depend on the competitive landscape.

+• Content relevance.
 Search engines want to show results that match the query.
-If your page answers the question clearly and completely, you’re more likely to move up in positioning. - Search intent alignment
+If your page answers the question clearly and completely, you’re more likely to move up in positioning.

+• Page structure and usability.
 Clear subheadings, concise copy, and fast load times all help.
-Search engines look for well-organized content that’s easy to scan and understand for readers. - Link authority
+Search engines look for well-organized content that’s easy for readers to scan and understand.

+• Online authority.
 Pages with more high-quality backlinks often outrank similar content without them.
-Internal links help too, especially when you connect related content in a logical way. - Competition
+Internal links help too, especially when you logically connect related content.

 Search Engine Positioning and ROI